Distributed Channel Access for Control Over Unknown Memoryless Communication Channels: Distributed Channel Access Mechanism

 where $P_{{m}}(l,l')=\PR\{(m+1,l')|(m,l)\}$ and first row and column indices are zero, i.e., $l,l'\geq 0$.
 Moreover, the transition probability matrix from ${\mathcal{M}_m}$ to ${\mathcal{M}_0}$ is given by

 where $Q_{{m}}(l,l')=\PR\{(0,l')|(m,l)\}$ and the row and column indexing starts from zero.
 As a result, the transition probability of the Markov chain can be expressed as

-\TF{Note that since $M<N$,} the state $(0,0)$ exists only when the system is initiated and can safely be ignored.
+Note that since $M<N$, the state $(0,0)$ exists only when the system is initiated and can safely be ignored.
 This state can be excluded from the analysis by removing the first row and column of $T$, which is denoted by $\hat{T}$.
-Thus, the resulting Markov chain has a single communicating class and is irreducible, aperiodic and since $q_i>0$ it is positive recurrent.
+Thus, the resulting Markov chain has a single communicating class and is irreducible, aperiodic and, since $q_i>0$, it is positive recurrent.
 As a result \cite[Ch.~1]{Norris:1997}, this chain always has a limiting distribution $\bm\pi=[\bm{\pi_0},\bm{\pi_1},\ldots]$ where $\bm{\pi_m}=[\pi_{(m,0)},\pi_{(m,1)},\ldots]$, which is the unique solution to

-where $\bm{1}$ is the all-ones column vector of appropriate dimensions. \TF{The vector $\bm\pi$ found by solving \eqref{eq:pi} can be used to determine $\mu_i(t)\triangleq \PR\{t_{i,k}=t\}$ which is crucial in the subsequence of this section.
-For the illustrative case considered in this example we have } \end{example}
+where $\bm{1}$ is the all-ones column vector of appropriate dimensions.
+The vector $\bm\pi$ found by solving \eqref{eq:pi} can be used to determine $\mu_i(t)\triangleq \PR\{t_{i,k}=t\}$ which is crucial in the remaining of this section.
+For the illustrative case considered in this example we have

-\TF{The method of Example~\ref{ex:stblty} can readily be applied to larger WNCSs to form the Markov chain that models the evolution of $t_{i,k}$'s.
-In such settings, each state can be described by $(m_1,m_2,\ldots,m_N)$ where $m_i=t_{i,k}$, and the corresponding $NM$ state-dependent timers can be used to determine the transition probabilities.
-This leads to an $N$-dimensional irreducible, aperiodic and positive recurrent Markov chain with the transition probability matrix $\hat{T}$.
-Therefore, the unique solution of \eqref{eq:pi} can be obtained which yields the limiting distribution of this Markov chain and thus ${\mu}_i(t)$ for all $i$ and $t$.
-As it will be shown next, this is a crucial step for checking whether $\tr\left(\E\{P_{k|k}\}\right)$ is bounded as required by Lemma~\ref{lemma:bcov}.}
+\end{example} The method of Example~\ref{ex:stblty} can readily be applied in larger WNCSs to form the Markov chain that models the evolution of $t_{i,k}$'s.
+The states of the chain in such general settings represent $(m_1,m_2,\ldots,m_N)$, where $m_i=t_{i,k}$.
+Furthermore, the transition probabilities are determined by the state-dependent actions that result from the interaction of $N{\times}M$ state-dependent timers.
+This leads to an $N$-dimensional irreducible, aperiodic and positive recurrent Markov chain with a corresponding transition probability matrix $\hat{T}$.
+Therefore, the limiting distribution of this Markov chain can be used to determine the unique solution of \eqref{eq:pi}.
+Therefore, ${\mu}_i(t)$ can be determined for all $i$ and $t$, which, as we show next, is crucial for examining whether $\tr\left(\E\{P_{k|k}\}\right)$ is bounded as required by Lemma~\ref{lemma:bcov}.